wet-noodles90/ColorBlocks/README.md

  - 15 - white

 This block also can only be collected by a pickaxe with silk touch.
 This mod is intended for redstone but can be used in building as well.

+## Bugs, Glitches and Issues

+If there are any problems with this mod, report it [here](https://github.com/wet-noodles90/ColorBlocks/issues).